A report of concern initiates a preliminary review and explanation of services:

 If you file a criminal report, you will work with campus police and/or local law enforcement where the offense occurred.
 Law enforcement or victim advocates can talk with you and explain the criminal justice process and rights of crime victims.
 Remember that filing a criminal report is different and separate from filing a Title IX report or formal complaint.

-- You may immediately want to contact someone who can act as your advisor.
+- You may also want to contact someone who can act as your advisor.

-- You may also contact the Title IX Coordinator who can explain process for responding to complaints.
+- You may contact the Title IX Coordinator who can explain the complaint process and provide information about accommodations.

-- Students may meet with a confidential counselor at the Counseling Center.
+- Enrolled students may meet with a confidential counselor at the Counseling Center.

 If a Title IX Coordinator notifies you that you have been accused of sexual misconduct, you have the right to due process which includes the right to: